vishvAsa/devaH/jyotisha/mAnam/coordinates.md

 ## Equatorial
 {{< figure src="../../images/celestial-equator.jpg" title="Celestial equator and pole star" >}}

+### Apparent solar motion
 - Angle between the ecliptic and the celestial equator (they meet at equinotical points) is around 23 deg.
+- Among equatorial logitudes: equinotical and solstical colures.
 - At poles, celestial equator = horizon.
-No seasonally visible stars.
+No seasonally visible stars = all stars visible at long winter night.
+- At equator, celestial pole is at horizon.
+Celestial equator is directly overhead.
 - During equinox day, sun appears to travel along the celestial equator.
 Looking from the poles, sun will be at the horizon then.
+From the equator, sun will be along the circle passing straight overhead.
 - Sun appears to go along other celestial lattitudes during other days.
 During northern solstice day, it will appear to travel along ~23 deg north celestial lattitude.

+### Measurement
 - Equatorial Right ascension (RA)/ declination (dec) relative to spring/ vernal equinox point and celestial poles : [intro](https://lco.global/spacebook/equatorial-coordinate-system/).
 - The advantage of the equatorial coordinate system is that it expresses the position of a star or galaxy in a way that is independent of the observer's position on Earth.
 - Finding and using the celestial equatorial (and diurnal) planes- [KV18](https://agnimaan.wordpress.com/2018/02/09/solar-plane-of-the-day/).